johananl/simple-cm/README.md

 in turn executes all the operations serially and returns the results synchronously back to the master.

+It might be worth considering a different distribution model in which each operation is executed independently by the worker, instead of grouping the operations by host.
+This may improve the overall performance of the system.
+However, this may also introduce new problems with operations which may need to be executed *in a specific order* due to dependencies between them.

 ### Modules and Extensibility

 The system can run any operation that can be described using a shell script.
 This allows a lot of